Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 Shaye Donald — Awesome.
 Thanks Matthew and thanks for the introduction.
 So I guess starting out, yeah, we want to talk about drought stress and what that means to growers big and small.
 So drought stress is a general term that can mean quite a few things, but overall it’s just when a plant doesn’t have enough water to maintain its physiological processes and so it might start shutting things down in order to prevent an excess loss of moisture.
 So kind of the symptoms that you might see in a plant or in a crop are fairly familiar to even non-growers, because as a plant has water loss that’s excessive, as that’s occurring, it’s losing water in its vacuoles, within its cells.
 And that starts to drop what’s called the turgor pressure that keeps plants upright.
 So it’s a fairly familiar thing to see is a plant that’s drooping, its leaves are facing downwards as it loses that force that’s keeping the leaves upright.

-So there’s a number of things that are happening on the cell level as this is going on.
+There’s a number of things that are happening on the cell level as this is going on.
 On plants leaves, they have stomatal openings that open and close to allow water vapor to escape as well as oxygen, but it also brings carbon dioxide into the leaf, which is essential for photosynthesis.
-So as the plant realizes, “Oh, I don’t have enough water to keep things going.”
+As the plant realizes, “Oh, I don’t have enough water to keep things going.”
 It shuts down those stomatal openings.
 It shuts them to try and prevent that water loss.
 It can’t completely prevent it, but it will slow it down which also puts a stop on photosynthesis.
-So bringing this back around to growers, we obviously want to keep the plants photosynthesizing as much as possible.
-So for growers professional and amateur alike, you don’t want your plants to experience this drought stress because that’s going to reduce the photosynthesis, which is going to reduce your yield potential.
+Bringing this back around to growers, we obviously want to keep the plants photosynthesizing as much as possible.
+For growers professional and amateur alike, you don’t want your plants to experience this drought stress because that’s going to reduce the photosynthesis, which is going to reduce your yield potential.

-And for greenhouse growers that’s means lost dollars.
+SD — For greenhouse growers that’s means lost dollars.
 You don’t want to be keeping your lights and fans and everything running while your plants are just sitting there trying desperately not to lose water.
-So that’s kind of an acute drought stress situation.
+That’s kind of an acute drought stress situation.
 That’s where the plant hasn’t adapted to what’s going on in the root zone.
 It’s just been exposed to extremely dry conditions and it’s trying really hard not to die basically.
 But over time because plants are smart, they are able to adapt to their conditions because they don’t have the luxury of picking up their roots and moving 20 feet closer to a stream.
-So in a natural environment, they have to change the way that they use water in order to adapt to those dryer conditions.
+In a natural environment, they have to change the way that they use water in order to adapt to those dryer conditions.

 And that’s kind of what we’re all about and what we’re all about preventing, is we want our plants just drinking like crazy and therefore growing like crazy.
 That’s ideal.